Updated February 6, 2025

 What Is a Roth IRA Conversion?

 A Roth IRA conversion is a process of moving money from a traditional retirement account like a 401(k), SEP, or other tax-deferred retirement accounts into a Roth IRA account.
+It allows you to diversify tax treatments across accounts, helping to mitigate tax liabilities over time.

 Why Do People Use a ROTH IRA?